PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 with `max_abs = 0`, zero SWAP, and byte-identical float32, float16, and tensor-
 correspondence artifacts.

+No active passing Tier 0-4 model up to 100 MiB contains the complete ONNX Transpose/Q/DQ/Sigmoid/Mul source family. `dequantize_linear.onnx` was therefore used only as a bounded zero-owner artifact and known-failure control, not as evidence of numeric success.
+Its post-extraction conversion still exited zero in 12.789 seconds, recorded zero process-tree SWAP, retained its established `max_abs=58.7506103515625` and normalized failure signature, and reproduced byte-identical float32, float16, tensor-correspondence, schema, and generated- schema artifacts.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a